larissacarletti/larissacarletti/README.md

 **larissacarletti/larissacarletti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-👩🏻‍💻 I'm  a <b> Android Developer </b> looking for a oportunity to colaborate with others developers. <br/>
+👩🏻‍💻 I'm  a <b> Android Developer </b> looking for a opportunity to colaborate with others developers. <br/>
 💭 I work developing Android apps using Kotlin. <br />
 ➡️ I have skills with:
   - Mobile Android,